-4. Negative impacts expected on specific values or functions that contribute to the significance of a designated natural area or natural heritage system component must be addressed (e.g., the removal of the mature stand, interior forest habitat or connection to water from a significant woodland; the loss of vernal pools or other amphibian breeding sites in areas of significant wildlife habitat).
+Negative impacts expected on specific values or functions that contribute to the significance of a designated natural area or natural heritage feature must be addressed: e.g., the removal of the mature stand, interior forest habitat or connection to water from a significant woodland; the loss of vernal pools or other amphibian breeding sites in areas of significant wildlife habitat.

-Potential impacts on natural features and functions that are not identified as part of the natural heritage system should also be addressed, where applicable.
+Potential impacts on natural features and functions that are not identified as meeting criteria for significance should also be addressed, where applicable, keeping in mind the City's no net loss policy for rural forest cover and wetlands.